cccs-jp/assemblyline_client_scripts/README.md

 python3 puller.py --help
 Usage: puller.py [OPTIONS] COMMAND [ARGS]...

+  Example: python3 puller.py --url="https://<domain-of-Assemblyline-
+  instance>" --username="<user-name>" --apikey="<api-key-name>:<key>"
+  --incident_num=123

 Options:
-  --url TEXT                The target URL that hosts Assemblyline.
-                            [required]

-  -u, --username TEXT       Your Assemblyline account username.  [required] --apikey TEXT             Your Assemblyline account API key.
+  --url TEXT              The target URL that hosts Assemblyline.  [required] -u, --username TEXT     Your Assemblyline account username.  [required] --apikey TEXT           Your Assemblyline account API key.
 NOTE that this
                           API key requires read access.  [required]

-  -ms, --min_score INTEGER  The minimum score for files that we want to query
+  --min_score INTEGER     The minimum score for files that we want to query
                           from Assemblyline.

   --incident_num INTEGER  The incident number for each file to be associated
                           with.  [required]

   --help                  Show this message and exit.
 ```

 Example Usage:
 ```
-python puller.py --url="https://<domain-of-Assemblyline-instance>" --username="<user-name>" --apikey="<api-key-name>:<key>" --incident_num=123
+python3 puller.py --url="https://<domain-of-Assemblyline-instance>" --username="<user-name>" --apikey="<api-key-name>:<key>" --incident_num=123
 ```

 After a successful run, you should get some logs, followed by "All done!"